syakauleu/Flask-Web-App-Tutorial/README.md

 Changed file main.py for the project to work

-Make sure you have the latest version of Docker and docker-compose installed.
+Make sure you have the latest version of Docker,docker-compose and Jenkins installed.

 # Install
 Installation takes place through Jenkins.
 To do this, you need to have access to your github.